wh-alice/mig_visualstudio/vs/test/how-to--submit-a-bug-using-microsoft-visual-studio.md

 ---
-title: "How to: Submit a Bug Using Microsoft Visual Studio" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Submit a Bug Using Microsoft Visual Studio | hehe" ms.custom: "" ms.date: "10/19/2016"
+ms.prod: "visual-studio-tfs-dev14"